Organic cotton rib bodysuit Snap closure at crotch Crewneck Racer back Seamless

 Cotton is the most common natural material used today in garment production.
 It is durable, breathable, absorbent, and soft.
 Cotton is ideal for dyeing and printing.
 The material is also biodegradable and hypoallergenic.

-Conventional cotton generally has a high environmental impact.
+Nearly all cotton is grown in rotation, but conventional cotton generally has a higher environmental impact.
 It requires a vast amount of water and depletes the soil.
 To increase production, harmful pesticides, and fertilizers are used, polluting the grounds and waters.

-Baserange only sources organic cotton, as we want to ensure that no harmful chemicals are used in the entire production process, water consumption is controlled and workers' rights are also preserved.
+Baserange sources organic cotton, as we want to ensure that no harmful chemicals are used in the entire production process, water consumption is controlled, water is not contaminated and workers' rights are also preserved.

 There is also a lot of cotton that is certified organic, that may not actually be organic, as it is mixed with conventional cotton.
-This is because the demand for organic cotton is big, but it grows much slower than conventional cotton and droughts are becoming more common.
+Organic cotton claims of fibers are not always verified.
+This is because the demand for organic cotton is big, but the yields are not as large as from conventional cotton farms and droughts are becoming more common.

 We recommend a cold wash on a gentle cycle using natural detergent and hang drying for all our products.
 A colder wash saves electricity, the gentle cycle wears the fabric down less, natural detergent (especially with neutral PH) can retain the colour and elastane for longer and hang drying is easier on the clothing and the environment.
 Hand washing is always a good option too.
 If you are not separating delicates, use a laundry bag to protect the fabric from getting damaged.
 Look for a dense fabric for the laundry bag.